metaodi/osmapi/README.md

 If you want to help with the development of `osmapi`, you should clone this repository and install the requirements:

     pip install -r requirements.txt
+    pip install -r test-requirements.txt

 After that, it is recommended to install the `flake8` pre-commit-hook:

     flake8 --install-hook

+### Tests

+To run the tests use the following command:

+    nosetests --verbose

+By using tox you can even run the tests against different versions of python (2.6, 2.7, 3.2 and 3.3):

+    tox

 ## Note